WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 McElmo West of Bluff, Utah, March 31, 2007.

-This Ephedra grows in dense colonies spreading from its roots.
-The plant is typically only about two feet tall, but it is often ten-fifteen feet in circumference with many other dense colonies nearby.
+This Ephedra grows in dense colonies spreading from rhizomes.
+The plant is typically only about two feet tall, but it is often ten to fifteen feet in diameter with many other dense colonies nearby.
 E. cutleri is closely related to E. viridis (discussed at the bottom of this page) but it is shorter, usually more olive-green, and has viscid, not smooth, stems.

 Ephedraceae (Ephedra Family)